Accelize/apyfal/docs/configuration.rst

 Your user account provides also to you metering information on your accelerator use `AccelStore account`_.

-CSP configuration
+Host configuration
 ~~~~~~~~~~~~~~~~~

-Accelerator needs an CSP with FPGA device that needs to be configured to
+Accelerator needs an host with FPGA device that needs to be configured to
 run.

 See :doc:`getting_started` to see examples of possible cases.